ig3/srf/README.md

 more time using the tool and less time developing and maintaining it.

-I just spent all my free time (and a lot of time that really wasn't free, and I should have been doing other things, like sleeping) for a couple of weeks to adapt my Anki scheduling add-on to more recent versions of Anki and, in particular, to the shift of scheduling function to the back-end and elimination of the hooks I had been using.
+I just spent all my free time (and a lot of time that really wasn't free, and I should have been doing other things) for a couple of weeks, to adapt my Anki scheduling add-on to more recent versions of Anki and, in particular, to the shift of scheduling function to the back-end and elimination of the hooks I had been using.
 While the outcome was some improvement in the approach (necessity is the mother of invention, as they say) overall the cost/benefit was not good.